Interrogation (2016 film)

 Interrogation is a 2016 American action film directed by Stephen Reynolds from a screenplay by Adam Rodin and Michael Finch.
-The film stars Adam Copeland and C.J.
-Perry.
+The film stars Adam "Edge" Copeland and C.J.
+"Lana" Perry.
 The film is the 3rd installment in the Action Six Pack series of films.
 The film was released on direct-to-DVD in the United States on September 20, 2016.

 Premise

 A bomb is set to go off on one of the busiest betting days of the year so a smart interrogator is called in to get answers from the prime suspect but as time begins to end, they both soon discover that there is a larger plan in store for them.